rainforestapp/mc.uploader/readme.md

 A tool to upload markdown files with frontmatter to contentful.
 This is the first release, if you find an issue or would like a feature added, please open an issue.

+### Features
+- Validates your data against your contentful content type before it uploads.
+- Rate limits requests according to contentful rate limit.
+- Transform your data with a mapper before you upload to contentful.

 ## Installation

 Install like so: